 - Downloading: Chozen

 - Saving For: The Big Move™ (Moving to NC to get married!)

 career.When I was young my mother tried to convince me to be a nurse.
 Growing up (and even now) my mother was very sick, and I used to take care of her.
 She always thought I would make a good nurse.
 When I was 17, I got my CNA license.
 I worked at a nursing home on the weekends during my senior year of high school.
 It was very hard work for minimum wage.

 I went on to college into the nursing program after I graduated, and I flunked out.
 To stay in the program you had to maintain a C average.
 I had a D average, because I was in so very many classes my very first semester of college (I think like 15 credits worth?), I quickly became too overwhelmed.
 This was new to me.
 I had always been a very good student.

 After I dropped out of nursing, I switched majors to education.
 That lasted for 1 semester before I figured out that I really did want to do something in the medical field.
 The only other option that I had at my college was physical therapy.
 So I took physical therapy.

 I ended up absolutely loving it.
 It was, as I realize now, in large part due to my classmates.
 I had the best time with them.
 We all worked so hard together.
 I aced everything, graduated in 2008, passed my licensure exam on the first try, and started practicing about 10 days after I graduated.

 Ever since I graduated I've been doing mainly pediatric therapy (working with kids).
 Due to the highly versatile nature of my first job, I have also done outpatient work, home health, pool therapy, and nursing home rehab.
-When I got married, I had to leave my job with the county school system working with children and move to North Carolina, where it was imperative that I just get a job doing whatever I could.
-I got a job by walking in and dropping off my resume at a small local hospital, where the patient population is mainly [much] older people.
+Right now I work for the county school system, which consists of around 12 schools, and I visit each one and do therapy with disabled and developmentally delayed children.
+I never want to do anything else.
+I love it.